Debutante: American debutante balls

 Daughters and granddaughters of billionaire businessmen, high-ranking politicians, such as United States presidents, senators and congressmen, and ambassadors have also been presented at the International Debutante Ball; for example, Tricia Nixon, Julie Nixon, Jennie Eisenhower, Ashley Walker Bush (granddaughter of President George H. W. Bush and niece of President George W. Bush), Lucinda Robb (granddaughter of President Lyndon B. Johnson), Christine Colby (daughter of CIA director William Colby), Hollister Knowlton, Charlotte and Catherine Forbes (granddaughters of Malcolm Forbes), and Christina Huffington (daughter of Arianna Huffington of The Huffington Post).
-Ivanka Trump (daughter of President Donald Trump) was invited but chose not to attend.
+Ivanka Trump (daughter of Donald Trump) was invited but chose not to attend.

 To gain admission to a debutante ball, debutantes must usually be recommended by a distinguished committee or sponsored by an established member of élite society, typically their mothers or other female relatives.
 Wearing white gowns and satin or kid long gloves, the debutantes stand in a receiving line, and are introduced individually to the audience.
 After the debutante is announced, she is walked around the stage, guided by her father who presents her.
 Her younger male escort joins her and escorts her to make way for the next.
 Each debutante brings at least one escort, sometimes two.

 Many debutante balls select escorts and pair them with the debs to promote good social pairings.
 Cotillions may be elaborate formal affairs and involve not only "debs" but also junior debutantes, escorts and ushers, and flower girls and pages.
 Every debutante must perform a curtsy, also known as the St. James Bow or a full court bow to the attendees.
 The exception are Texas debutantes who are presented at the International Debutante Ball at New York City's Waldorf Astoria Hotel, who perform the "Texas Dip".
 This gesture is made as the young woman is formally presented.
-Débutante balls exist in nearly every major city in the United States.
+Debutante balls exist in nearly every major city in the United States.
 They occur more frequently and are larger affairs in the American South.